microbiomedata/metaMS/docs/lcms_lipidomics/index.rst

 - Workflow inputs (all three required):
    - CoreMS Parameter file (.toml)
    - Scan Translator Parameter file (.toml)
-   - Path to local MetabRef database (.sqlite)
+   - Path to local lipid spectra library database (.sqlite)
 - Cores (optional input):
     - How many cores to use for processing.
 Default is 1.